ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 DeepTools offers two commands to create genomic coverage files: bamCoverage and bamCompare. bamCoverage takes a single BAM file and returns a bigWig file. bamCompare normalizes two files to each other (i.e. ChIP sample relative to input) and returns a single bigWig file.

-Here, we are using bamCompare only for our ChIP samples and not for input samples.
+Here, we are using bamCoverage only for our ChIP samples and not for input samples.
 Details of the above-mentioned commands are:
 - b/bam: BAM file to process
 - o/outFileName: output File name
 - binSize/bs: Size of the bins, in bases, for the output of the bigwig file